-Collection Methods: Collection of adult coho will take place primarily at the Lewis River trap located at the Lewis River hatchery.
+Collection Methods: Collection of adult coho and spring chinook will take place at both the Lewis River and Merwin traps located at the Lewis River hatchery and base of Merwin dam, respectively.
 The Lewis River trap along with fish from the Merwin trap will continue to be used for broodstock collection, nutrient enhancement programs (not included in this plan) and food bank needs.
-In selecting coho for transportation, fish shall be in good health and have no puncture wounds.
+In selecting adult fish for transportation, fish shall be in good health and have no puncture wounds.
 Any fish with eye trauma (e.g., scrapes, lacerations or fungus) shall not be transported upstream.
 Fish should be bright and firm to help ensure maximum geographic distribution of fish and eventual carcasses in the upper watershed.

-Transportation Number: The number of coho to be transported from the Lewis River trap (in 2005) is estimated to be 2,000 adults.
-This number is based on preliminary run estimates from the Washington Department of Fish and Wildlife (WDFW), which portend poor returns for both early and late coho in 2005.
-Females shall have priority over males when selecting fish for transportation.
+Transportation Number: The number of coho and spring chinook to be transported from the traps (in 2006) is estimated to total 2,000 adults.
+This number is based on preliminary run estimates from the Washington Department of Fish and Wildlife (WDFW); Females shall have priority over males when selecting fish for transportation.
 A high percentage of females will facilitate redd construction, and thereby, help meet the plan objective of gravel tilling.
+The ratio of spring chinook to coho will depend largely on spring chinook surplus numbers.
+All surplus chinook (that is, fish not needed for broodstock or tribal needs) that meet the condition criteria (e.g., no eye fungus or puncture wounds) shall be transported to the upper basin.
+The total number of spring chinook shall not exceed 1,000 adults.
+In the event that no surplus chinook are available, we expect to transport approximately 2,000 adult coho, as we did in 2005.

 Transportation Vehicles: Two 1,500-gallon fish trucks will be used for transportation activities.
-Hatchery staff will use existing hatchery vehicles to meet the transportation goal in 2005.
-Each fish truck will complete at least two trips per week.
+Hatchery staff will use existing hatchery vehicles to meet the transportation goal in 2006.
+Each fish truck may complete up to two trips per week.
 This equates to a total of 4 complete trips per week.
-Each truck can transport up to 120 adult coho for a transportation goal of 480 coho salmon per week.
-In future years, PacifiCorp may use company purchased and owned fish trucks to transport adults to the upper basin.
+Each truck can transport up to 120 adult coho and up to 80 spring chinook for a transportation goal of between 320-480 salmon per week.
+PacifiCorp may use company purchased and owned fish trucks to transport adults to the upper basin.